OP-Engineering/op-sqlite/README.md

 # Perf flags

-You can turn on the performance flag to tweak all possible performance enhancing compilation flags, this greatly affects performance of sqlite itself:
+You can turn on the performance flag to tweak all possible performance enhancing compilation flags, this greatly affects performance of sqlite itself.
+Be aware this disables thread safety, you should only uses transactions (which operate based on a mutex in JS side) to avoid any issues.

 ```sh
 # For iOS install pods with the following env variable, you can also just an export like on Android